Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main causes of visceral pain: rapid increase in pressure in the hollow organs, tension of the capsule, intensive muscle contraction.
-By the nature visceral pains compressing, pricking or piercing can be accompanied by nausea, vomiting, pallor, sweating, anxiety of the patient.
-Strengthen in peace and ease with turns in bed, walking.
-Little children with such pain "pinch their legs."
-More often visceral pains manifest with intestinal colic.
+The main causes of visceral pain are: rapid increase in pressure in hollow organs, tension of the capsule, intense muscle contraction.
+By nature, visceral pains are squeezing, stabbing or piercing and can be accompanied by nausea, vomiting, pallor, sweating, and anxiety of the patient.
+They intensify at rest and are relieved by turning in bed and walking.
+Small children "kick their legs" with such pain.
+Visceral pains are most often manifested by intestinal colic.

-Somatic pains occur with irritation of the peritoneum or mesentery.
-Are characterized by constancy, localized in the place of the greatest lesion (for example, the right lower abdomen with appendicitis), the pain irradiation corresponds to the neural segment of the affected organ.
-Somatic pains come from the parietal peritoneum, the abdominal wall, from the retroperitoneal space.
-For practical purposes, the division of pain into acute ("acute abdomen") and chronic or chronically recurrent is justified.
+Somatic pain occurs when the peritoneum or mesentery is irritated.
+It is characterized by constancy, localized in the place of the greatest lesion (for example, the right lower abdomen in appendicitis), the irradiation of pain corresponds to the neurosegment of the affected organ.
+Somatic pain comes from the parietal peritoneum, the wall of the abdominal cavity, from the retroperitoneal space.
+For practical purposes, it is justified to divide pain into acute ("acute abdomen") and chronic or chronically recurring.

-A patient with abdominal pain requires the contact of the therapist (pediatrician) and the surgeon - a constant or episodic (but no less important).
-When analyzing pain, the doctor should clarify the following questions for himself:
+A patient with abdominal pain requires contact between a therapist (pediatrician) and a surgeon - constant or episodic (but no less important).
+When analyzing pain, the doctor should clarify the following questions:

 1. the onset of pain;